Which school do you want to support?

 Yes, charter schools also have district-wide attendance boundaries – more on those in Lesson 5.5

-Districts can set open enrollment policies to give parents some choice among schools within a district.
+Districts can set open enrollment policies to give parents a choice of schools within a district.
 School choice systems can take many forms, and they can be very confusing if poorly implemented.
 If your district is considering changes in the school assignment process it makes sense to find examples to work from.
 For example, Oakland Unified asks all parents to participate in a choice process that includes both district and charter school options.

 Some schools are designed to serve students from throughout a school district.
 Magnet schools, for example, are set up to attract enrollment from throughout a district by offering something different and attractive – most commonly an unusually rigorous curriculum, or a curriculum oriented toward a particular interest such as art or science.
 The first magnet schools were established in high-poverty neighborhoods in the 1960s.
 After rapid initial growth, such schools settled to less than 3% of California enrollment by 2011.
 (Charter schools also have district-wide attendance boundaries - more on those in Lesson 5.5.)